Personal Social Health and Economic Education

 At St James Hatcham, we believe that it is vital to go beyond the essential learning outcomes identified in the statutory DfE guidance ‘Relationships education, relationships and sex education (RSE) and Health Education’.

-RSE is taught within the personal, social, health and economic (PSHE) education curriculum.
-Biological aspects of RSE are taught within the science curriculum, and other aspects are included in religious education (RE).
-We use Christopher Winter resources to deliver RSE from Reception to Year 6.
+RSE is taught within PSHE education and we use the Christopher Winters Project to deliver the Statutory aspects of our Relationships and Sex Education from Reception to Year 6.
+Biological aspects of RSE are taught within the Science curriculum, and other aspects are included in Religious Education (RE).
 The Sex Education element of the resource is in line with the Science curriculum.
 Lessons on puberty form part of statutory Health Education.

 So God created humankind in his image, in the image of God he created them.
 (Genesis I:27, NRSV)